-During all tasks participants tended to decrease speed, slowing on average by 2.28 mph (p < 0.001), 1.43 mph (p = 0.455), and 0.02 mph (p = 0.910) respectively during the message-reading, artist-search, and side-mirror tasks relative to control periods.
-For the message-reading task, THC was inversely related to the degree of slowdown, with each 1 percentage increase in blood THC lessening the decrease in speed by 0.04 mph (p = 0.026).
-In contrast, for the side-mirror task, each 1 percentage increase in THC predicted a 0.01 mph (p = 0.020) larger decrease in speed.
-BAC was not associated with speed in any of the 3 tasks.
+During the message-reading task participants tended to decrease speed, slowing on average by 1.02 m/s (CI: 0.59-1.45, p<0.001), relative to control periods.
+THC concentration was inversely related to the degree of slowdown, with each 1 µg/L increase in blood THC concentration lessening the decrease in speed by 0.02 m/s (CI: 0.00-0.04, p=0.026).
+In contrast, for the side-mirror task, each 1 µg/L increase in THC concentration predicted a 0.005 m/s (CI: 0.001-0.009, p=0.020) decrease in speed.
+BrAC was not associated with speed in any of the 3 tasks.

-Blood THC was not associated with changes in SDLD or SDS in any of the 3 tasks.
-BAC was associated with a significant increase in SDLD during the message-reading task (p = 0.011), but had no detectable effects on change in SDLD or SDS in the other two tasks.
+Blood THC was not associated with changes in SDLP or SDS in any of the 3 tasks.
+BrAC was associated with a significant increase in SDLP (0.613 cm per 0.01 g/210 L BrAC) during the message-reading task (CIL 0.143-1.084, p = 0.011), but had no detectable effects on change in SDLP or SDS in the other two tasks.

 Lane Departures

-Table A4 of the appendix displays the prevalence of lane departures of each category of severity across all task instances by dosing condition for task and control periods.
-In general, departures of all types were more common during task periods, and were less common in the placebo-placebo dosing condition, but weren’t systematically different among the active dosing conditions.
-Severe departures were rare, occurring in only 12 of the 5250 task/control periods.
-Nevertheless, these severe departures occurred primarily during task periods (8 of 12), and exclusively in dosing conditions with active THC, with 3 in the low THC/placebo condition, 2 in the low THC/alcohol condition, and 7 in the high THC/alcohol conditions.
+In general, lane departures of all severity types were more common during task periods and less common in the placebo-placebo dosing condition, but were not systematically different among the active dosing conditions (Appendix Table A4).
+Extreme departures were rare, occurring in only 12 of the 5250 task/control periods, primarily during task periods (8 of 12), and exclusively in dosing conditions with active THC, with 3 in the low THC/placebo condition, 2 in the low THC/alcohol condition, and 7 in the high THC/alcohol conditions.

-Table 3 provides a summary of modeling results for lane departure outcomes.
-After adjusting for driver speed and initial lane position, blood THC and BAC were not significant predictors of lane departures of any severity in any of the 3 tasks.
-For the artist-search task, THC was associated with significantly increased duration of minor departures (p = 0.02).
-Each 1 percentage increase in blood THC predicted an additional 0.74% of the task period would be out of lane.
-BAC was associated with longer durations of minor departures in the side-mirror task (p = 0.040), but short durations of major departures in the message-reading task (p = 0.006).
-AIC did not select an interaction between THC and BAC for any model/outcome.
+After adjusting for driver speed and initial lane position, blood THC and BrAC were not significant predictors of lane departures of any severity in any of the 3 tasks (Table 3).
+However, for the artist-search task THC was associated with significantly increased duration of minor departures (p = 0.02, Table 4), with each 1 µg/L increase predicting an additional 0.74% of the task period to be out of lane (CI: 0.12-1.36).
+BrAC was associated with longer durations (1.41% of the period per 0.01 g/210 L increase) of minor departures in the side-mirror task (CI: 0.08-2.76, p = 0.040), but shorter durations (1.19% of the period per 0.01 g/210 L increase) of minor departures in the message-reading task (CI: 0.34-2.04, p = 0.006).
+AIC did not select an interaction between THC and BrAC for any model/outcome.

 DISCUSSION

-This study evaluated the effects of cannabis and alcohol on performance during three different secondary tasks using a placebo-controlled, within-subject experiment conducted using a highly realistic driving simulator.
+This study evaluated the effects of cannabis and alcohol on performance during three different secondary tasks using a placebo-controlled, within-subject experiment conducted with a highly realistic driving simulator.
 Our results are consistent with existing literature supporting decreased capacity to multi-task under the influence of cannabis.
-In this regard, we found higher blood THC concentrations predicted lower odds of completing secondary tasks, increased odds of providing an incorrect response, longer times spent on a task, greater decreases in speed during task periods, and slower recoveries from minor lane departures.
+We found higher blood THC concentrations predicted lower odds of completing an artist-search task, increased odds of providing an incorrect response, longer times spent on the task, and slower recoveries from minor lane departures.
+Although these effects were not detected with the side-mirror and message-reading tasks, during the side-mirror task participants compensated by slightly decreasing speed.